rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_2.md

 <center><img src="data_viz/pie_chart_example.jpg" width="450"></img></center>

-*Callard, 2013*
+*Callard et al., 2013*

 Notes: Pie chart illustrating the different categories that form the focus of mind wandering research papers over the last decade.
-The categories were identified by one author (Jonathan Smallwood), and were derived from papers’ keywords.
+The categories were identified by one author (Jonathan Smallwood) and were derived from papers’ keywords.

 As you can see, it may be hard to say which category of research papers has the greater value or how big is the difference, for example between "Consciousness" and "Performance" categories.